aleramos119/spral/COMPILE.md

 ```

 ### Multicore CPUs and NVIDIA GPUs (optional)
-To compile with only multicore CPU support, execute
+To compile with multicore CPU and NVIDIA GPU support, execute
 ```bash
 mkdir build
 ./autogen.sh # If compiling from scratch.